for-giobbe/BASE/tutorial_3.md

 second_clade  OG3682.mafft.n  alternative  3       0.1649  0.341  0.0519  0.3148  8..9    lart  lubb  tusa
 second_clade  OG3683.mafft.n  alternative  4       0.1670  0.255  0.0403  0.2410  7..8    lart  lubb  tcan  tusa
 ```

+Nonetheless these results should be handeled carefully: if we allow too much missing data, both in the clade(s) of interes and in the whole tree,
+the analyses start to become less meaningfull.
+If we want to consider the branch leading to a clade of 50 species, one thing is to allow 5-6 of them
+to go missing, but when more than half are not present the analysis start to become miningless.
+A good way is to be conservative and try to explore
+the tradeoff between the number of OGs considered and the missing data treshold.